andyschaul/plant_care_system/README.md

 These are font files used for OLED:
 - slkscr.tff - font files from kotte.org
 - slkscrb.tff - font files from kottke.org

-## Additions:
-- Update code to connect moisture sensor and water pump

 ## Fritz Image: